 In a nutshell, booting a device into Safe Mode ensures that only the most essential parts of the operating system and the most basic hardware drivers are loaded into memory to make it easier to track down those most stubborn issues.

 Luckily, Android devices can be booted into Safe Mode as well.
-And like its Windows and OSX counterparts, Android’s Safe Mode only loads the bare essentials while totally ignoring all apps that didn’t come pre-installed from the factory.
+Just like with Windows PCs and Macs, Android’s Safe Mode only loads the bare essentials while totally ignoring all apps that didn’t come pre-installed from the factory.

 1 – Press and hold your device’s Power button until the “Phone Options” menu pops up on the screen.

-2 – Tap and hold the Power off option until the “Restart in Safe Mode” dialog box appears.
+2 – Tap and hold the Power off option until the “Reboot in Safe Mode” dialog box appears.

 3 – Tap OK.
 Your device should now restart and boot into Safe Mode.